mlcommons/training/text_to_image/README.md

 The MSE calculated over latents is used for the loss
 ### Optimizer
 AdamW
+### Randomness
+For own implementations, an important detail is that each data parallel rank has its own seed, derived from the main seed.
+This is imperative so that each rank generates different noise to be added to the training samples.
 ### Precision
 The model runs with BF16 by default.
 This can be changed by setting `--training.mixed_precision_param=float32`.
 ### Weight initialization
 The weight initialization strategy is taken from torchtitan.
 It consists of a mixture of constant, Xavier and Normal initialization.
+Special attention should be taken to the initialization of AdaLN layers and the final projection layer, which follow the [DiT implementation](https://github.com/facebookresearch/DiT/blob/main/models.py#L189).
 For precise details, we encourage the consultation of the code at `torchtitan/experiments/flux/model/model.py:init_weights`.

 # 5. Quality
 ### Quality metric
 Validation loss averaged over 8 equidistant time steps [0, 7/8], as described in [Scaling Rectified Flow Transformers for High-Resolution Image Synthesis](https://arxiv.org/pdf/2403.03206).
+The validation dataset is prepared in advance so that each sample is associated with a timestep.
+This is an integer from 0 to 7 inclusive, and thus should be divided by `8.0` to obtain the timestep.

 The algorithm is as follows:

 ```pseudocode